-Ornamental gourds make great vases.
-You can carve them out and fill them with flowers, berries or vines.
+Did you know that ornamental gourds make great vases?
+You can carve them out and fill them with flowers, berries and vines.
 Hypericum berries, orange bittersweet, purple, red or orange dahlias or yellow lilies all make great fillers while adding pops of seasonal color.

 Yellow lilies provide good color contrast

-Not interested in any of the above?
+Not interested in florals, feathers or berries?
 Carve out your ornamental gourds and add votive candles for a warm and toasty look.

 PUTTING IT ALL TOGETHER

 Below are some great ideas from around the web for decorating with gourds.
 Click on the links for more detailed information.

 There aren’t any extra seasonal ingredients here.
 But what makes this wreath interesting is the combination of shapes and colors.
 Gourd wreath, Southern Living

-Below, the white gourds pop against the deep green, frilly ornamental kale.
-And the pine cones and wood bowl add warmth to this rustic look.
+White gourds pop against dark green leaves such as ornamental kale.
+Below, pine cones and a wood bowl add warmth to this rustic look.

 There’s no mistaking the vase-like shape of this mini gourd.
-Not only does the cluster of red flowers complement the mini gourd’s green color, but it is in perfect proportion to the base of the ‘vase.’
+Not only does the spray of red flowers complement the gourd’s green color, but it is in perfect proportion to the base of this natural container.

-A miniature take on the traditional hollowed-out pumpkin, these different sized ornamental gourds glow with the warm light of votive candles.
+A miniature take on the traditional hollowed-out pumpkin, these different sized gourds glow with the warm light of votive candles.

 When selecting flowers and berries for your gourd vases, keep in mind the color of the ‘container’.
-Below, purple and orange dahlias with bittersweet berries and green leaves provide great color complements to the butter-colored acorn-shaped gourd ‘vases.’
+Below, purple and orange dahlias, bittersweet berries and green leaves provide great color contrast to the butter-hued gourd.

 What makes this arrangement work is the fall coloration and striking similarity in texture of the gourds and basket.

 This modernist arrangement with orange zinnias, flax leaf and feathery grass may not be for everyone, but it sure is eye-catching.

 Looking for a great table arrangement?
-These slender glass vases filled with orange gourds and single strands of ivy are clean and elegant.
+These slender glass vases filled with stacked orange gourds and single strands of ivy are clean and elegant.

 If you have the space, these glamorous arrangements are sure to amaze.
 At Longwood Gardens, designers stacked gourds in black metal towers and accented them with potted yellow mums .
 (Notice how the pots and towers are the same color.)